Redemptorist Monastery, North Perth: History

 At its opening on 13 September 1903, Bishop Gibney and New Norcia Abbot Fulgentius Torres dedicated the church to Saints Peter and Paul.

-The murals in the sanctuary were painted in 1962 by Karl Matzek, Austrian artist of Czech descent.
+The murals in the sanctuary were painted in 1962 by Karl Matzek,an Austrian artist of Czech descent.
 The adjacent Retreat House was completed in 1967.

 The monastery is constructed of Cottesloe Limestone and is in the Federation Gothic style of architecture.